DenysDyshlovskyi/DenysDyshlovskyi/README.md

 ## Heya!👋 Welcome to my github.
 (WiP) 👀
 <br>
 Here you will see any important projects and some plans for future ones.
-Currently focusing on studies and learning more MySQL.
+Currently focusing on studies and learning more about React.
 <br>
 <br>
 <h3>I'm an IT-developer currently looking for an aprenticeship 🤞</h3>